n e w r a c e r s

 SCCA Club Racing

 Club racing with the SCCA is the real deal - wheel to wheel racing with other race cars on a dedicated road course (read about local tracks here).
 Competitors must race in cars that have been converted into complete race cars, adhere to the rules for their class, and pass a rigorous technical inspection for safety.
 This means that at a minimum your car has been modified to have a full roll cage, fire system, battery shutoff, racing harness and a racing seat.
 In most cases the car undergoes major suspension and engine modifications, the interior is removed, etc. The racing is intense - large run groups of cars (sometimes as many as 50 or more!) battle in close quarters on the track to win each race.
 Trophies are awarded to the top three finishers in each class of cars and many racers aim to do well enough in their class to be eligible for the national Run Offs race at the end of the season.
-Check out the photo and video page to get a sense of the action.

 If road racing is for you...